zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 	const bridgeContracts = initContracts(signers);

 	/* For Avax
        Relayer gets command line arguments
-		If commandline argument exists and it is not -1
-		Then process next 10 blocks and process events from these block number */
+       If command line argument exists and it is not -1 Then process next 10 blocks and process events from these block number */
 	if (process.argv[2] && parseInt(process.argv[2]) !== -1) {
 		const startBlock = parseInt(process.argv[2]);
 		const recentBlock = await providers.avax.getBlockNumber();
 		/* If startBlock + 10 exceeds the recent block it would throw an error.
            Since we would be trying to process blocks that are not there.
            Therefore, we set endBlock to the smaller one of two */
 		const endBlock =
 			startBlock + 10 >= recentBlock ? recentBlock : startBlock + 10;
 		/* Reset blockNumber of the provider to process those blocks */